RodrigoBrunale/tinyerp-to-bigquery/README.md

 pip install -r requirements.txt
 ```

 3. Set up the required environment variables for Google Cloud and Tiny ERP API authentication.
 Specifically, you need to set the `TINY_ERP_TOKEN` environment variable to your Tiny ERP token,     and the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your Google Service Account key file.
+In addition, you should set the `table_prefix`, `dataset_name`, and `last_processed_pedido_number_file` variables at the beginning of the script to your desired values.
+The `table_prefix` and `dataset_name` will be used as the prefix for the table names and the name of the dataset in BigQuery, respectively.
+The `last_processed_pedido_number_file` should be the full path to the file where the last processed pedido number is stored.

 This script requires Python 3.7 or later.